taih304/Linux-Shell/Physical layer/Process.md

 ## Job

+In computing, a **job** is a unit of work or unit of execution.
+A component of a job (as a unit of work) is called a task or a step (if sequential, as in a job stream).
+As a unit of execution, a job may be concretely identified with a single process.

 To run a job **in the background**, use [ampersand symbol (&)](https://github.com/TranPhucVinh/Linux-Shell/blob/master/Unix%20commands/List%20of%20commands.md#-control-operator)

 ``jobs`` command will list the jobs that are currently running or suspended in the background.